ossf/gemara/docs/implementation/maintenance.md

 * **Minor version** increments for additive changes (new features, schema status promotions, or new fields/types in Stable schemas)
 * **Patch version** increments for bug fixes

+### Backward Compatible Changes to Stable Schemas

+Backward compatible changes to Stable schemas trigger **minor version increments**.

+Like:
+* Adding new optional fields to existing types
+* Adding new types
+* Adding new optional properties

 ## Release Process

 Changes are reviewed and tested before release.
 Git tags follow SemVer format (`v1.2.3`), and release notes document changes and migration paths.